Hamza-Yaqub/gis-portfolio/gold-prospectivity-analysis/README.md

 - High potential zones
 - Low potential zones

-High prospectivity areas are associated with favorable lithology, as predicted by the combination of the properties of the ALteration datasets.
+High prospectivity areas are associated with favorable lithology, as predicted by the combination (fuzzy overlay) of the properties of the Alteration datasets.

 ## Conclusion
 This project demonstrates the effectiveness of GIS-based multi-criteria analysis in mineral exploration and decision-making.